 My husband, on the other hand, felt stifled, unhappy, and constrained when I attempted to squash the flow of money through our life.
 He felt that without having anything to enjoy or look forward to, life felt empty and burdensome.

 At the time, of course, neither of us realized that we were both right, and so we fought endlessly over whose perspective was more true and noble.
 I’d give him hell for spending $4 on a latte at a bookstore (or god-forbid, buying one of his fancy art-magazines), and he’d make crappy comments about how gross it was to buy used shoes.

-We finally got into marriage counseling, and only then, learned how to listen and understand.
+We finally got into financial counseling for couples, and only then, learned how to listen and understand.
 We no longer have conflict around money.
 We have conversations about money.
 It’s good.
 You can do this too.

-It can be hard for a couple, particularly a couple in distress, to see through their own anger, fear, and moral judgment to see the other person’s perspective about money for what it usually is: A deeply held personal value, often related to core emotional and psychological needs.
+This work can literally save a struggling marriage.
+It’s hard for a couple, particularly a couple in distress, to see through their own anger, fear, and moral judgment to see the other person’s perspective about money for what it usually is: A deeply held personal value, often related to core emotional and psychological needs.

 However, without a high level of understanding and empathy, it’s very hard for couples to get on the same page about money.
 That’s where great marriage counseling, financial therapy, and relationship coaching come in: They can all help you stay calm enough to talk through your thoughts and feelings in a way that fosters understanding and empathy about money, and what it means to each of you.